The WSIB will authorize home modifications to facilitate independent living when a worker sustains a permanent total disability/severe impairment.

 The purpose of this policy is to outline the criteria for the payment of initial and subsequent home modifications.

-Home modifications may also be extended to a worker under the WSIB's work reintegration program if the worker is clinically capable of engaging or continuing in homebound employment.
+Home modifications may also be extended to a worker under their return-to-work (RTW) plan if the worker is clinically capable of engaging or continuing in homebound employment.